hybridsjs/hybrids/docs/store/model.md

 For enumerable models, the `id` property must be set to `true`.
 It means that the model can have multiple instances with unique identifiers.
 The store returns an instance for each identifier.
 The identifier can be a `string`, or an `object` record (a map of primitive values, which is normalized and serialized to `string` representation).

-The object record allows identifying models by multiple parameters rather than by string id.
+The object record identifies models by multiple parameters rather than by string id.
 For example, `SearchResult` model definition can be identified by `{ query: "", order: "asc", ... }` map of values.

 ```javascript